 How and when are payments made?

-A simple application form will be available from the Head of Sixth-Form.
+A simple application form will be available from the bottom of this page or form the Sixth Form Office.
 Bursaries are paid directly in to your bank account over the school year depending on continued attendance and behaviour.
-If you do not attend or your behaviour is poor you may not receive all or some of that month’s bursary.
+If you do not attend or your behaviour is poor you may not receive all or any of that month’s bursary.

 Details of this scheme are on the Plymouth City Council website.
 Similar schemes are being designed by the local FE Colleges.
-You can obtain details from City College Plymouth and Plymouth College of Art.
+You can obtain details from City College Plymouth and Arts University Plymouth.